 Note: Area 5 and 6 size clarifications made Nov.
-12, 2008; additional clarificiations made October 2010 include: [1] four areas (former areas 4, 94, 98 and 10) deleted from Potential Annexation (Green Areas on Exhibit A) and added to Potential Coordination/Cooperation (Blue Areas on Exhibit A) and added to Potential annexation (Blue Areas on Exhibit A) as areas 10, 114, 118 and 12 with revised utility and environmental commitments; (2) name changes to reflect City of Venice Comprehensive Plan; and (3) revised acreages to reflect approximations.
+12, 2005, additional clarificiations made October 2019 Include: (1) four areas (1, 94, 98 and 10) deleted from Potential Amenation (Green Areas on Exhibit A) and added to Potential Coordination/Cooperation (Blue Areas on Exhibit A) as areas 10, 114, 118 and 12 with revised utility and environmental commitments) (2) name charges to reflect City of Verice Comprehensive Plan; and (3) revised screages to reflect approximations.